What Were the Early Duties and Dress of Elders/Pastors?

 The view most widely held today among upholders of the historico-religious theory is that the Eucharist and the Mass originated in the practices of the Persian Mithraism (Dieterich, H. T. Holtzmann, Pfleiderer, Robertson, etc.).
 "In the Mandaean mass" writes Cumont ("Mysterien des Mithra", Leipzig, 1903, p.118), "the celebrant consecrated bread and water, which he mixed with perfumed Haoma-juice, and ate this food while performing the functions of divine service".
 Tertullian in anger ascribed this mimicking of Christian rites to the "devil" and observed in astonishment (De prescript haeret, C. xl): "celebrat (Mithras) et panis oblationem."
 (Pohle J. Transcribed by Joseph P. Thomas.
 Sacrifice of the Mass.
 The Catholic Encyclopedia, Volume X. Published 1911.
 New York: Robert Appleton Company.
 Nihil Obstat, October 1, 1911.
 Remy Lafort, S.T.D., Censor.
 Imprimatur. +John Cardinal Farley, Archbishop of New York).

-Hence, at least certain sacramental elements are known to have non-Christian similarities (for more on this, please see the article on Justin Martyr).
+Hence, at least certain sacramental elements are known to have non-Christian similarities (for more on this, please see the articles on Justin Martyr and Do You Practice Mithraism?).

 Furthermore, history records that there were those that objected to the Christians being involved in sacraments.
 The Catholic Encyclopedia states: